 Continue to 2 of 3 below.

 - Temporary edits: By using layers you can make adjustments without changing the data of the layer underneath.
 This allows you to make multiple changes without having to start over each time an edit does turn out as you had intended.

 - Avoid data loss: Each time you change your image through adjustments or other edits, a small amount of data can be lost.
 By using layers, your original image is protected from corruption (just remember to use "save as" and not "save").
-When you save the image with layers the edits are combined before permanently applying to your file so as to minimize any data loss.
+When you save the image with layers the edits are combined before permanently applying to your file to minimize any data loss.

 - Specific point editing: By using layers you can select just one part of an image using masks (or by deleting the unwanted part on just one layer).
 This allows you to edit foregrounds, subjects, and backgrounds separately.